Zappo-II/WhatWatch/README.md

 ## About

-This is a gnome-shell-extension that supports Gnome-Shell:
+This is a gnome-shell-extension that supports the following Gnome-Shell Versions:

+* 3.38
+* 40
 * 41

 It displays an analog clock on the desktop and exposes a great variety of customisation options.